TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ## Basics

-This guide is based on WEBDL (Read the (FAQ)[#faq] why) that's why we're going to create a quality profile based on WEBDL.
+This guide is based on WEBDL (Read the [FAQ](#faq) why) that's why we're going to create a quality profile based on WEBDL.

 `Settings` => `Profiles`